tbitai/ruzsa/docs/USAGE.md

 ![Check Step button](img/check_step_button.png)

+If the step is correct, the breakdown's color will change from grey to black, and the broken-down sentence will be marked with strikethrough:

 ![A or B broken down](img/A_or_B_broken_down.png)

 The complete set of breakdown rules is described in detail on the